coders-vechai/redline-deobfuscator/README.md

     ```

   ### Deobfuscation of strings using replace function

-   - Another obfuscation way is to use replace function to replace parts of strings with empty one as appear below.
+   - Another obfuscation way is to use replace function to replace parts of strings with empty ones as appeared below.

      ```
      "LEnvironmentogiEnvironmentn DatEnvironmenta".Replace("Environment", string.Empty),